The Best MIDI Controller Keyboards 2024 – From Under $200 to Over $1000

 Auto-Mapping & Software Integration

 While most MIDI controllers have auto-mapping, they are usually limited to specific software.
 And since DAWs and plugins can be very different - it will benefit you to get a MIDI controller that is designed to integrate well with your preferred music production software, otherwise you'll have to manually map the keyboard to your software.
+The best keyboard for music production is one that has good integration with your preferred DAW.
+This is a must for studio keyboard controllers.

 Transport Controls

 Transport controls allow you to gain control of essential recording and playback controls right on your MIDI keyboard, this usually includes play, record, stop, forward, rewind - much like old tape machines.
+Easily accessible transport controls are a must for a good midi keyboard, especially if you want more control of your DAW.

 Motorized Controls